csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 *We have used one-letter variable names, which is generally poor sty~1~e, for consistency W~i~th the worked example.
 We also, for simplicity, do not give the type of variables.

 The more difficult part is the backtracking algorithm, which is shown in Figure 10.65.
 Like most backtracking algorithms, the most convenient implementation is recursive.
 We pass the same arguments plus the boundaries Left and Right; x~1~eft, . . . , x~r~ight are the x coordinates of points that we are trying to place.
-If D is empty (or Left > Right ), then a solution has been found, and we can return.
+If D is empty (or Left > Right), then a solution has been found, and we can return.
 OtherW~i~se, we first try to place x~r~ight = D~max~.
 If all the appropriate distances are present (in the correct quantity), then we tentatively place this point, remove these distances, and try to fill from Left to Right- 1.
 If the distances are not present, or the attempt to fill Left to Right- 1 fails, then we try setting x~1~eft = xn - d~max~, using a similar strategy.
 If this does not work, then there is no solution; otherW~i~se a solution has been found, and this information is eventually passed back to turnpike by the return statement and x array.

 The analysis of the algorithm involves two factors.
 Suppose lines 9 through 11 and 18 through 20 are never executed.
 We can maintain D as a balanced binary search (or splay) tree (this would require a code modification, of course).
 If we never backtrack, there are at most O(n2) operations involving D, such as deletion and the finds implied at lines 4 and 12 to 13.
 This claim is obvious for deletions, since D has O(n2) elements and no element is ever reinserted.
 Each call to place uses at most 2n finds, and since place never backtracks in this analysis,there can be at most 2n2 finds.
 Thus, if there is no backtracking, the running time is O(n2 logn).

 Of course, backtracking happens, and if it happens repeatedly, then the performance of the algorithm is affected.
 No polynomial bound on the amount of backtracking is known, but on the other hand, there are no pathological examples that show that backtracking must occur more than O(1) times.
 Thus, it is entirely possible that this algorithm is O(n2 log n).
 Experiments have shown that if the points have integer coordinates distributed uniformly and randomly from [0,D~max~], where D~max~ = (n2), then, almost certainly, at most one backtrack is performed during the entire algorithm.

-## 10.5.2.
-Games
+### Games

 As our last application, we W~i~ll consider the strategy that a computer might use to play a strategic game, such as checkers or chess.
 We W~i~ll use, as an example, the much simpler game of tic-tac-toe, because it makes the points easier to illustrate.